 It’s a lot.
 Too much, even for a command which seems so trivial to you.
-Unfortunately, you have fallen into the expert blind spot trap.
-You assume that everybody has the knowledge (or schemata) you have in your long term memory, without even realizing it.
+Unfortunately, you’ve fallen into the expert blind spot trap.
+You assumed that everybody has the knowledge (or schemata) you have in your long term memory, without even realizing it.

 I know what you might think.
 “Carl has to ask questions!
 What’s a pipe?
 What’s

 You’re right, it can help.
-However, nobody likes to look stupid, especially when you are an insecure beginner.
-He might ask one or two questions, but for the pipes he might as well try to make some assumptions on its working; from there, misconceptions can quickly spread in his poor brain.
+But nobody likes to look stupid, especially when you’re a beginner.
+He might ask one or two questions, but for the pipes he might as well try to make some assumptions on how it works; from there, misconceptions can quickly spread in his poor brain.

 I’m coming back to my little story in the article’s introduction: even if I was asking questions, the answers brought so many more foreign concepts that my working memory was totally overloaded.
 It was impossible to understand in that case.